japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 execute(): RDD[InternalRow]
 ```

-"Executes" a physical operator (and its [children](../catalyst/TreeNode.md#children)) that triggers physical query planning and in the end generates an `RDD` of link:spark-sql-InternalRow.adoc[internal binary rows] (i.e. `RDD[InternalRow]`).
+"Executes" a physical operator (and its [children](../catalyst/TreeNode.md#children)) that triggers physical query planning and in the end generates an `RDD` of spark-sql-InternalRow.md[internal binary rows] (i.e. `RDD[InternalRow]`).

 Used _mostly_ when `QueryExecution` is requested for the <<toRdd, RDD-based runtime representation of a structured query>> (that describes a distributed computation using Spark Core's RDD).

-[execute](#execute) is called when `QueryExecution` is requested for the link:spark-sql-QueryExecution.adoc#toRdd[RDD] that is Spark Core's physical execution plan (as a RDD lineage) that triggers query execution (i.e. physical planning, but not execution of the plan) and _could_ be considered execution of a structured query.
+[execute](#execute) is called when `QueryExecution` is requested for the spark-sql-QueryExecution.md#toRdd[RDD] that is Spark Core's physical execution plan (as a RDD lineage) that triggers query execution (i.e. physical planning, but not execution of the plan) and _could_ be considered execution of a structured query.

 The _could_ part above refers to the fact that the final execution of a structured query happens only when a RDD action is executed on the RDD of a structured query.
 And hence the need for Spark SQL's high-level Dataset API in which the Dataset operators simply execute a RDD action on the corresponding RDD. _Easy, isn't it?_